quinctilis/ism-scores/README.md

 is available, then the february report will be available too, but the january one will not.

 ### How scores are generated
-There are some `.csv` files accompanying the main script.
+There are some `.csv` files in the `scoring-tables` folder accompanying the main script.
 * **servicesindustries.csv:** The list of industries that the ism uses to generate the smi report.
 A change on this list will result in failing to match what the report says about an specific industry and the rate assigned to it.